nickzelei/BitPrices/README.md

 BitPrices v1.0
 =============
-This Chrome Extension will pull the latest Bitcoin prices along with other interesting data from the BitStamp API This current version only shows what is necessary.
-Much more to come.
+This Chrome Extension will pull the latest Bitcoin prices along with other interesting data from the BitStamp API This current version shows what is given from Bitstamp's API, as well as shows Bitcoin Unit conversions

 Author
 =============